ZiyuHe404/ZiyuHe404.github.io/_personalllm/about.md

 permalink: /personalllm/about
 ---

-# Quantum Physics Assistant
+# Physics Assistant

-This is a specialized Large Language Model assistant focused on quantum physics and related fields.
+This is a specialized Large Language Model assistant focused on physics and related fields.
 Currently under development, this assistant will be designed to:

 ## Planned Features

 1. **Interactive Problem Solving**
-   - Quantum mechanics problems
    - Mathematical derivations
    - Circuit analysis